 Success here is all about 1) open communication in keeping team alignment and agreements, and 2) continuous improvement.

-When you start working through stories that have been sized using the system you establish as a team, you may notice that your estimations are off, or that you need to make some adjustments.
+When you start working through stories that have been estimated using the system you establish as a team, you may notice that your estimations are off, or that you need to make some adjustments.

 - “Some members of the team may report things like, ‘This one was a medium, but it took me 5 days to complete.’
 Try to dig into what about that story you didn’t know at the beginning, and put that into the criteria for future estimating.
 Remember that you won’t get it perfect every time.
 T-shirt sizes and story points will shift, and that’s OK.” – Dan Singer, Senior Experience Designer

 This process is a learning experience.
 It can be easy for teams to get hung up on being perfectly Agile when in reality, the framework is meant to serve as a guideline to get started.
 If you include representatives from every department in the agile story point estimation process, think about each task as comprehensively as possible, and look back at the end result of each task to improve the accuracy in the future, you’re doing just fine.
 You don’t need to apply pass/fail rules for your own implementation.

-Over time—if your team is working together and communicating openly during sprint cycles—the process of sizing stories will come more naturally and help your team work much more efficiently, and ensure your project stays on time and on budget.
+Over time—if your team is working together and communicating openly during sprint cycles—the process of sizing stories will come more naturally, help your team work much more efficiently, and ensure your project stays on time and on budget.